 Air Canada’s Baggage ID card inspired the template for my internal tag.
 The template for my external card contains space for my name, email address and contactable cell phone number.
 If I’ll be out of the country and not roaming with my cell phone number, I’ll list the telephone numbers (including country code) where I can be reached at my destination.
 Completing luggage tags is so much easier if templates are kept on file.

-Prepare external luggage tag inserts for each segment of travel
+9. Prepare luggage tag inserts for each segment of travel

 For multiple segments with different contactable telephone numbers, it takes so little time to prepare a number of inserts to take with you on your travels.
 Each one could contain your name and email address, with the respective telephone numbers of family, friends or hotels that are booked in advance.
 In countries where the plan is to pick up a local SIM card, those inserts could have a blank space for the assigned number to be inserted.
 It takes a little advance planning but well worth it if it facilitates the early return of lost luggage.